Sea Salt

 Types of Sea Salt

-There are many different types of sea salt available, each of which varies based on its origins and the health benefits it provides.
+Many different types of sea salt are available, each of which varies based on its origins and the health benefits it provides.

 Here are a few of the most common types of sea sodium chloride on the market today: